relyd/modbussniffer/readme.md

 A simple PHP TCP listener for passive Modbus sniffing.

+Usage : report data from a modbus energy meter, used by a Wallbox charger.

-Usage : report System Current as is reported by an energy meter to your Wallbox.
-Used for troubleshooting PowerBoost behaviour.
+Used for troubleshooting WallBox PowerBoost behaviour.

-This setup may also be used to sniff Solar inverters / energy meters.
+This setup may also be used to sniff Solar inverters - Energy meter combinations

 Setup